 Do not bring skis, snowboards or poles into the lodge.

-"Brown Bagging" is allowed only in restricted areas.
+“Brown Bagging” or bringing in outside food is allowed only in permitted areas.

 Snowboarders must follow Your Responsibility Code.
 Do not sit at the top of the run in such a way as to block the starting area or otherwise obstruct any area of the slope.